Rexjain27/fact-generator/README.md

 ## 📜 License

 Feel free to use, modify, and share.
-Just don’t forget to credit the cat guy — me. 🐾
+Just don’t forget to credit the cat guy — Rex Jain. 🐾